Homepage > Journal > The integration of Stripe payments in Django

 The successful payment view

-The view that the user sees after a successful payment receives the `session_id` parameter in the query string (according to the template we passed in the previous step).
+The successful payment view is a success page that the user sees after a successful payment receives the `session_id` parameter in the query string (according to the template we passed in the previous step).

 This is precisely the point at which we can link the `customer ID` from Stripe to our user in Django – it will be needed to receive user subscription events and `portal session` generation, which we'll talk about next.